FiveEightyEight/notSET_Game/README.md

 # notSET Web Game

+Game is just for fun, primarily to test my ability as a developer.

 ## ENTERED BETA: 12/31/18

-For real though...
-Game is just for fun.
-Primarily to test my ability as a developer.

 * **Deployment** - *NOT SET* - [URL](https://fiveeightyeight.github.io/notSET_Game/)